mobfarm/FastPdfKit/README.md

 ## Changelog

+### Update 3.4b3 (April 28, 2012)
+* Added a new pdf engine.
+It is enabled by default.
+You can switch back to the old version by untick the appropriate option in the Settings (this will be available until the final release).
+Feedback on performances is welcomed.
+The new version will attempt to cache pdf page images.
+If no documentId is set in the MFDocumentViewController, the default folders are in Library/Caches/shared, otherwise the cache is located in Library/Caches/<documentId>.
+Default settings should provide good performance on all devices, from the first iPad to the new one.
+Thumbnails have been moved inside the lib.
+Customization options for the thumbnail scroll view will be available in the final version.

 ### Update 3.3.3 (March 23, 2012)
 * New rendering approach just for the new iPad (and its weak A5X CPU)
 * Page thumbnails created for Retina Display on the new iPad